-A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — keeping costs down in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.

-That’s why more people are looking to add devices like a Nest to their homes.
-If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in York.
+That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
+If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in York.

-With everything from automatic scheduling to monitoring your home’s energy efficiency, Nest helps make controlling the climate of your home effortless.
+With everything from automatic scheduling to energy efficiency monitoring, Nest helps make home climate control effortless.

 1. How to Reset a Nest Thermostat

-- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset when they're moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it behind for the next resident.
+- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+People normally only use a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it for the next homeowner.

-To initiate a reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
-Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it helps to record existing temperature settings so reapplying them is faster.
+Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Deactivates your Nest and reboots it while saving your settings.
-Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.
+- Restart: Deactivates your Nest before rebooting it with your settings.
+Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.

-- Schedule: This reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
-By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.
+- Schedule: This reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
+If you choose this, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi